 A 1980 graduate of UC Davis, Wright earned first team All-Far Western Conference honors in water polo in 1977 and 1978.
 He was a team captain and a 1980 All-American in swimming as well.
 Wright also earned an NCAA Postgraduate Scholarship Award.

 Besides helping develop the high school girls' water polo scene in the local area, Wright served as the driving force in bringing women's water polo to varsity status at UC Davis for the 1997 season.
 His role of advancing the sport reached new heights in February 2004, when he was selected to chair the inaugural NCAA joint men's and women's water polo rules committee.

 Jamey and his wife Nancy, who starred for the Aggies during the program's club heydays, reside in Davis with their children Michael, Hailey and Cameron.
-Michael now competes for the UC Davis men's water polo team from 2010-14, while Hailey wrapped up her career with the Aggie women's team in 2016.
+Michael played for the UC Davis men's water polo team from 2010-14, while Hailey wrapped up her career with the Aggie women's team in 2016.
 Cameron, who played for the Cadet and Youth national teams, will begin his collegiate career in 2017.